Welcome to our guide to Roscommon Racecourse.

 Roscommon Racecourse has 98 stables and 2 veterinary stables alongside 10 wash bays for grooms to wash down horses after races.

-The whole Stable Yard was resurfaced in 2008 and the amenities it presents are very competitive and favoured amongst the equestrian community.
+The entire Stable Yard was resurfaced in 2008, and the amenities it offers are very competitive and highly favoured amongst the equestrian community.

 Roscommon Racecourse History

-Roscommon Racecourse can boast documented horseracing back to 1837, where the British Military held events nearby to their local base.
+Roscommon Racecourse can boast a documented history of horse racing dating back to 1837, when the British Military held events nearby to their local base.

-When it resumed, events went from strength to strength and the calendar has continued to build to the nine race level it’s at today.
+When it resumed, events continued to gain momentum, and the calendar has steadily grown to the nine-race level it has today.

-Throughout the years since, Roscommon Racecourse has seen many prestigious horses race before they go on to really make a name for themselves.
+Throughout the years, Roscommon Racecourse has hosted many prestigious horses as they prepare to make a name for themselves.

 Roscommon Racecourse Map